krembilneuroinformatics/kcni-school-lessons/day5/README.md

-# KCNI School Day 3 Tutorial 2: Meso-scale, Whole-Brain Physiological Modelling
+# KCNI School Day 5: Whole-Brain Modelling and Neuroimaging Connectomics

+Dr. John Griffiths and Dr. Erin Dickie

 Two ways to run this tutorial:

+1. In Google Colab (recommended)
+2. On a local Python installation
+3. In the Docker
-1. In the second kcni school `Docker` container
+4. In the Binder
-2. In `Google Colab`

 ---